 Then when in game, you can open the console (~ / ² , console key might depend on your keyboard), click on the object you're talking about if there is one or on the nearest object (the console needs to have a target), then type

 |bc "your comment"|

 and it will create a line identifying the object + your comment, in the file BetaComment.txt created in your game folder.
 Then you can copy+paste these lines or use them to remember the names.

 When starting the game, don't click "Cancel"/"Yes to all" to skip warnings and errors - if you do, error messages will never display later on in the game.

-Always begin by testing ingame and "on foot" first, without the console.
+Always begin by testing ingame and "on foot" first, without the console, and without unnaturally fast running speed.
 You need to check that any directions can be followed, to see what happens when you enter cells, what else is on the way, etc.

 Other testing tools: